 And one of the more unique venues for meetings and events is the Alte Oper Concert Hall, a prestigious late 19th century building that is an integral part of the Frankfurt cultural scene.
 Alte Oper includes a “Great Hall” that is one of the most famous in Europe, and the smaller Mozart Hall which is used for a wide range of performances.
 Both are available and used for medium and larger meetings.
 Alte Oper is popular for hosting congresses – with everything needed from technology to meeting spaces to dining.
 Tours are also available for those who just want to stop by.

 Frankfurt, Germany’s Römer City Hall is located museum embankment area where many meetings and special events are held.
 Of course, Römerberg is one of Frankfurt’s most popular areas for tourists.
 Photo courtesy of German National Tourist Board / Mayer.

-More than 54 million passengers traveled through Frankfurt’s international airports in 2008, and about 350,000 pass through Frankfurt’s main train station each day.
+Roughly 54 million passengers travel through Frankfurt’s international airports each year, and about 350,000 pass through Frankfurt’s main train station each day.
 Frankfurt has approximately 2,300 restaurants and bars for dining options.

 For those who want to enjoy a little time shopping in Frankfurt, two more popular areas exist.
 Zeil is a pedestrian street with internationally recognized stores and brands, and at one end there’s an outdoor market.
 Goethestrasse is an exclusive shopping street with stores such as Gucci, Chanel, Cartier, Louis Vuitton, Giorgio Armani, Pfuller Children’s Clothing (great to bring gifts back for the family) and others.
 Running parallel to Goethestrasse is Kalbacherstrasse, offering much more casual cafes, affordable restaurants and tourist shops.
 And shopping streets can be found in districts throughout Frankfurt.